 Cellular Service: We had a decent cellular signal on Badlands Loop Road.
 It was enough to send texts and use Google for directions.
 But I wouldn’t expect to text your friends big video files or surf the internet while you are here.
 Public WiFi is available at the Ben Reifel Visitor Center.

-Current Conditions: Get updated conditions in Badlands National Park before your visit on the official national park website.
+Current Conditions: Get updated conditions in Badlands National Park as you plan your trip and before your visit on the official National Park Service website.

 - BADLANDS: How to Hike the Notch Trail